Caux Interpreters

 By plane to Geneva (approx. 1.5 hrs from Caux), by train to Montreux, then by funicular to Caux (for more information, visit Swiss Railway: www.sbb.ch)

-The interpreters will stay in the Caux Palace - Conference and Seminar Centre in two- or three-bed rooms.
-Single rooms are an exception in the entire conference centre and are only available under special circumstances.
-Bedrooms are equipped with washbasins, a direct external telephone line and, in most cases, wireless Internet.
-Two to three bedrooms share one separate bathroom with showers and toilets.
+The interpreters will stay at the Caux Palace in twin bedrooms.
+Single rooms are an exception and are only available under special circumstances.
+Bedrooms are equipped with a bathroom, a direct external telephone line and wireless Internet.
+Some rooms might have to share a bathroom.
 Male and female bedrooms and bathrooms are separated.
 Bed linen, towels, and soap are available.
-We recommend that you bring your own hair drier and an adaptor for Swiss sockets.
+We recommend that you bring your own hair dryer and an adaptor for Swiss sockets.

 Internet access is free throughout the Caux Palace.
-It is advisable to bring your own device to work on documents for your interpreting work outside and inside the booth.
+Please bring your own device to work on documents for your interpreting work outside and inside the booth.
 A dedicated interpreter office with printing and photocopying facilities is available to your team at all times to prepare for the upcoming sessions.
 Your team leader will arrange for print-outs and photocopies to be made available as required.

-Apart from general background information on conference topics and speakers, interpreters have access to presentations, scripts or notes for some meetings, but will need to work without preparation material for other sessions.
+Apart from general background information on conference topics and speakers, interpreters may have access to presentations, scripts or notes for some of the meetings, but will also need to work without preparation material for other sessions.
 The conference organizers are asked to provide as much material as possible in advance.
 Past experience has shown that most documents won’t be available before your arrival at the conference centre.
-Your chef d’équipe will ensure that speakers and facilitators meet with you the day before they are on to answer questions and convey a summary of their contributions.
+Your chef d’équipe will help enable you to meet speakers and facilitators before they are on to answer questions and convey a summary of their contributions.

 There is no definite timeline for the selection process since language needs may change up to the last minute.
 We do everything we can to inform you as soon as possible whether you have been selected.
 All applicants who are suitable but are not invited in the first round will be kept on a list of alternates.
 There is always a chance to join a team of interpreters in Caux until the last conference is about to begin.
 For this reason, we do not issue any regrets.